-It is recommended that anyone considering higher level History should have achieved at least a merit grade in the higher level Junior Cycle History & English.
+It is recommended that anyone considering higher level History should have achieved at least a merit grade in Junior Cycle History & English.

 Students with a lower grade should consult subject department before selecting subject.

 Extra-curricular reading is at times required to develop the student's understanding of course material.